 Customer-specific Pricing

-The Customer-specific pricing feature allows massive advances in the pricing model capabilities in the Shopware 6 ecosystem.
+The Customer-specific pricing feature enables significant advances in pricing model capabilities in the Shopware 6 ecosystem.

-The API interface exposed by this module allows the user to operate a set of commands which will enable the granular overriding of prices via an external data repository or ERP system.
+The API interface exposed by this module allows the user to execute a set of commands that enable granular price overrides via an external data repository or ERP system.
 This is achieved by defining a custom relationship between the current price and the Customer entity.

 Pre-requisites and setup

-Customer-specific pricing is part of the Commercial plugin, requiring an existing Shopware 6 installation and the activated Shopware 6 Commercial plugin.
+Customer-specific pricing is part of the Commercial plugin and requires an existing Shopware 6 installation and the activated Shopware 6 Commercial plugin.
 This Commercial plugin can be installed as per the install instructions.
 In addition, the Custom Prices feature needs to be activated within the relevant merchant account.

 Working with the API route

-Otherwise, the Customer-specific Pricing API interface models itself upon the interface of the sync API, so you will be able to package your requests similarly.
+Otherwise, the Customer-specific Pricing API interface models itself on the sync API, so you can package your requests similarly.

 INFO

-You can use the route with single upsert and delete actions or even combine those in a single request: you can pack several different commands inside one sync API request, and each of them is executed in an independent and isolated way
+You can use the route with a single upsert and delete action, or combine them in a single request: you can pack several different commands into a single sync API request, and each is executed in an independent, isolated way.

 So, it's not surprising that the request body looks like a familiar sync request.
 In the payload for the upsert action, you pass the following data: